 Deer Hill Thrift Shop

-Why Support Thrift Stores in Connecticut?
+Why Shop at Thrift Stores in Connecticut?

 Thrift shops in CT aren’t just charming spots to find great deals, they’re powerful tools in avoiding fast fashion and reducing waste.
 Every year, Connecticut disposes of around 96,500 tons of textiles, even though about 95% of those textiles are reusable or recyclable.
 That’s a huge volume of potential savings for the environment and for taxpayers.